ksator/Machine_Learning_with_Python/README.md

 Classification uses supervised learning.
 The machine learning algorithm learns on a labeled dataset
 We know the labels from the training set

+KNN (k-nearest neighbors) and Support vector classifier (SVC) are supervised learning algorithms for classification.

 ## machine learning model